-The fish to limit and avoid in pregnancy:
+Fish to limit and avoid during pregnancy, include:

 Due to a listeria outbreak linked to smoked fish, people at higher risk of serious infection (including people who are pregnant) should only eat smoked fish products that have been thoroughly cooked.
 It is currently advised that when cooking smoked fish products (e.g. smoked salmon or trout) at home, make sure they are steaming hot all the way through.

 What about sushi?

 It’s usually safe to eat sushi in pregnancy, but it does depend on what fish the sushi is made from:

 - Occasionally, raw fish like salmon contains small parasitic worms, such as anisakis

 - These worms can cause health problems if eaten raw or in undercooked fish infected with them